 Read more in our Guide: What Do Mortgage Lenders Look For in Mortgage Applicants?

 Some mortgage lenders can be picky about what type of properties they’re willing to give you a loan for.
 If you’re buying something a little different from the norm - perhaps above a shop or a high rise building - there might be different rules.

-It’s a good idea to work with a mortgage broker who can go through your options and find the best deal for you.
+It’s a good idea to work with a mortgage broker who can go through your options and find the right deal for you.
 They’ll make the process as straightforward and stress-free as possible, you just need to find the right broker for your situation.
 That’s where we come in!
-Make an enquiry to get matched to a broker.
+Make an enquiry to speak to one of our Mortgage Experts.

 If you can’t move your mortgage to a new property, you have a couple of options:

 Take out another mortgage with a different lender